 I try to be a good motorcycle mechanic.
 This effort connects me to others, in particular to those who exemplify good motorcycling, because it is they who can best judge how well I have realized the functional goods I am aiming at.
 I wouldn't even know what those goods are if I didn't spend time with people who ride at a much higher level than I, and are therefore more discerning of what is good in a motorcycle.
 So my work situates me in a particular community.
 The narrow mechanical things I concern myself with are inscribed within a larger circle of meaning; they are in the service of an activity that we recognize as part of a life well lived.
 This common recognition, which needn't be spoken, is the basis for a friendship that orients by concrete images of excellence.

-File sharing Yes, an exclusive Sufjan Stevens track, “The Lonely Man of Winter!”
+Yes, an exclusive Sufjan Stevens track, “The Lonely Man of Winter!”
 The catch?
 The only way you’re going to hear it is to get into the living room of Brooklynite Alec Duffy’s Prospect Heights apartment.
 Duffy won exclusive rights to the song via Sufjan’s 2007 contest– and rather than uploading it to the web, he decided that the song would be exclusively played in his apartment.

 Fans come from near and far, taking subways or timing flights to New York City to attend listening sessions.
 They walk through a corridor strewn with strollers to get to his corner apartment in Brooklyn’s Prospect Heights.
 Since January, when he started the sessions, Mr. Duffy says about 60 people have come to his place to hear the tune, called “The Lonely Man of Winter.”

-A life in one place We assemble relationships because we need them, but many of us -- particularly men -- shrink from intimacy, generating the modern dilemma of dense social networks afflicted with loneliness.
-Allan Bloom indicates this in "Love and Friendship": "Isolation, a sense of lack of profound contact with other human beings, seems to be the disease of our time."
-He decried the word "relationship" as "pallid" and "pseudoscientific," itself an obstacle to genuine intimacy.
+We assemble relationships because we need them, but many of us—particularly men—shrink from intimacy, generating the modern dilemma of dense social networks afflicted with loneliness.
+Allan Bloom indicates this in “Love and Friendship”: “Isolation, a sense of lack of profound contact with other human beings, seems to be the disease of our time.”
+He decried the word “relationship” as “pallid” and “pseudoscientific,” itself an obstacle to genuine intimacy.

-My 298 Facebook friends aren't the ones who remember our dead daughter's birthday or leave flowers at her grave.
+My 298 Facebook friends aren’t the ones who remember our dead daughter’s birthday or leave flowers at her grave.
 Nor among them is the pastor who baptized each of our children and waged a personal holy war to keep our marriage from crumbling years ago.
-We have these deeper friendships because we've tried to build a life in one place.
+We have these deeper friendships because we’ve tried to build a life in one place.
 They sprang up because the stuff of life happened to this cluster of us living near one another, and much of it was too joyous or heartbreaking not to share with someone.
-If friendship is the key to happiness, then maybe this is the key to friendship, to be enmeshed -- not just tangentially or voyeuristically, but physically -- in the lives of others.
+If friendship is the key to happiness, then maybe this is the key to friendship, to be enmeshed—not just tangentially or voyeuristically, but physically—in the lives of others.